Dillind/the-mobile-hour/README.md

    ```

 3. Set up your database (there is a sample DB in `mysql-dump/the-mobile-hour.sql`) and
-   configure the connection in the `database.js` file in the root directory.
+   configure the connection in the `database.js` file located in the root directory.

 4. Start the backend localhost server: